Kuluulu/vienna/README.md

 pip install --upgrade pip
 pip install pandas matplotlib
 ```
-inside the VS Code Terminal to create the virtual environment.
+inside the VS Code Terminal to create the virtual environment to work in.

 ### 2. Data Access

-I tried to use the Python library ``wbdata`` to automate the access to the required World Bank datasets, but the library requires an OpenSSL version that I could not successfully install on my system.

-Therefore, I resorted to downloading the datasets manually from https://databank.worldbank.org/source/ on July 27, 2025.
+After some attempts to use the Python library ``wbdata`` to automate accessing the required World Bank datasets (the library requires an OpenSSL version that I could not successfully access through the python installation on my system), I resorted to downloading the datasets manually from [https://databank.worldbank.org/source/](https://databank.worldbank.org/source/) on July 27, 2025.

-ChatGPT lead me to the databases 'World Development Indicators' and 'Environment' where I was able to download the required parameters as comma-separated values (CSVs) including the associated metadata.
-The files were added to the input folder.
+OpenAI's ChatGPT quickly leads to the relevant databases, namely 'World Development Indicators' and 'Environment', which I downloaded the required parameters of as comma-separated values (CSVs).
+The files, including the associated metadata, were added to the repository input folder.

 The GDP per capita data was available with different currency options.
 I selected the "current US$" option, which introduces uncertainty associated to currency exchange but enables direct comparison of the two countries.